inspec/inspec/docs/inputs.md

 ## Configuring Inputs in Profile Metadata

 Each Chef InSpec profile has a metadata file at the top level named `inspec.yml`.
-In that file, you may add a section for Inputs.
+In that file, you may add a section for inputs.
 You may define inputs there, clearly setting options including values, type checking, and whether the input is required.

 ```yaml
 name: my_profile